 It is always safer to access your online bank account by typing the address into your browser directly.

 Also, be aware of unsolicited phone calls that purport to be from your bank.
-While your financial institution may require you to answer a security question, they should never ask for passwords or PIN numbers (they may ask for certain letters or numbers from them, but never the whole thing).
+While your financial institution may require you to answer a security question, they should never ask for passwords or PINs (they may ask for certain letters or numbers from them, but never the whole thing).

 If in doubt, do not be afraid to hang up and then call your bank back via a telephone number that you have independently confirmed as being valid.